 MJHS Palliative Care

-Palliative care is the treatment of the pain, symptoms and stress associated with a serious illness.
+Palliative care treats the pain, symptoms and stress associated with a serious illness.
 A patient can receive palliative care at any age and any stage, whether the illness is terminal or not.
-Palliative care is not dependent on prognosis and it does not replace a patient’s primary treatment.
+Palliative care is not dependent on prognosis, and it does not replace a patient’s primary treatment.
 Instead, it works together with the treatment the patient is already receiving.